Demographics of Montserrat: Population

-Montserrat Had a population of 7,119 in 1842.
+Montserrat had a population of 7,119 in 1842.

 In 1995, the Soufriere Hills Volcano eruption caused two-thirds of the population of about 11,500 people to evacuate the island.
 According to the 2001 census only 4,491 people were resident of Montserrat.
 The total local-born population was 69% while those born abroad were 31%.

-The estimated mid-year population of 2014 is 5,100 (medium fertility scenario of The 2012 Revision of the World Population Prospects).
+According to The 2012 Revision of the World Population Prospects' medium fertility scenario, the anticipated mid-year population for 2014 is 5,100.